1. Home

 Multi-factor Authentication (MFA) Support and Testing

 Exoprise CloudReady synthetic sensors now support testing of Multi-factor Authentication (MFA).
-This enables you to use accounts that require MFA when its a tenant-wide settings or provides the capability to test the performance and uptime of MFA infrastructure.
+This enables you to use accounts that require MFA when it’s a tenant-wide setting, or provides the capability to test the reliability of MFA infrastructure.

 Background